nickdurai/BucketFinder/README.md

 3. Start your virtual environment.
 If using powershell, execute `.\.venv\Scripts\Activate.ps1`
 4. Install requirements using `pip install -r .\requirements.txt`
 5. Run the program using `py main.py`

+# Side notes

+Issue came up with pushing, so initial commit is very ahead